ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 3. **Plan for Alternatives**: Know what would change your view before entering trades
 4. **Set Invalidation Stops**: Use explicit invalidation levels for disciplined risk management
 5. **Watch for Consensus**: When scenarios agree, conviction can be higher
+6. **Leverage Examples**: Start with the provided example classes to understand usage patterns

 The modular design allows you to build custom workflows that match your trading style, whether you prefer a single deterministic count or a full scenario-based approach with confidence weighting.